Manchete Futebol Clube do Recife

-Manchete Futebol Clube do Recife, also known as Manchete, is a Brazilian football club based in Recife, Pernambuco state.
-The club was runner-up in the Série C once.
+Manchete Futebol Clube do Recife, also known as Manchete, was a Brazilian football club based in Recife, Pernambuco state.
+The club has been runner-up in the Série C once, in 1981.

 History

 The club was founded on January 1, 1950 as Associação Atlética das Vovozinhas.
 Vovozinhas was renamed to Associação Atlética Santo Amaro in 1965.
 As Santo Amaro, the club finished as runner-up in the 1981 Série C, when they were defeated by Olaria.
 Santo Amaro was later renamed to Associação Atlética Casa Caiada, and then as Recife Futebol Clube in 1994.
-They won the Copa Pernambuco in 1996, 1997, 2000 and in 2002.
+They have the Copa Pernambuco four times, in 1996, 1997, 2000 and in 2002.
 The club is known as Manchete Futebol Clube do Recife since February 2, 2004.